Domnis/Nebuni/README.md

     <img src="misc/pictures/screenshots/iPadOS/screenshot_03.png" height="250" alt="Nebuni Screenshot iPad 3"/>
   </a>
 </p>

+# 🌟 Key Features
+- Create Observation Place to customize your observing experience and find appropriate missions
+- Check every mission details before use, with date and time displayed for your timezone
+- Missions are stored locally, so they can be check offline (or connected to an Unistellar's telescope)
+- Adapt to every device and screen, from phone to tablet, full or split screen, etc...
+You can use it side by side with Unistellar's app!
+- Support Light and Dark theme, along to custom theme on more recents Android devices

 # 🚀 Release
 Nebuni will be released on Apple's App Store and Google Play Store when the real v1 will be reach.